Gremglee/solid_stool/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-Just don't refer to this gem as "shit" and you'll be fine.
+Just don't call it "solid shit" and you'll be fine.